Jocelyn Frere Adburgham: World War II

 During World War II, Adburgham and Ledeboer were both appointed to government committees seeking to shape postwar public housing policy.
 Adburgham was also a member of the Royal Academy planning committee that created a plan for the reconstruction of postwar London in 1942.
 She continued to contribute to discussions through writing and lecturing.
-In November 1942 Nature recorded that she gave a lecture on 'Land Settlement - Its Sanitary and Architectural Aspects and After-War Possibilities'.
+In November 1942, Nature recorded that she gave a lecture on "Land Settlement - Its Sanitary and Architectural Aspects and After-War Possibilities".

-Later career and death
+Later career

-After World War II Adburgham continued to work as an architect-planner, both in Davidge's practice (in which she became a partner) and independently.
+After World War II, Adburgham continued to work as an architect-planner, both in Davidge's practice (in which she became a partner) and independently.
 For example, she was recorded in 1959 as being the architect in charge of the re-erection of the historic Jolesfield Windmill in Sussex.

 She was a member of the Garden Cities and Town Association Council (now the Town and Country Planning Association) for many years.
 She is frequently mentioned in the Association's journal in her capacity as a member of the Education and Membership Committees.
 She was actively involved in teaching and promoting the principles of garden cities and new towns.
-In 1967 in she formed part of a distinguished panel of planners, politicians, architects and sociologists for a one-day 'Teach-In' in Harlow.
+In 1967 in she formed part of a distinguished panel of planners, politicians, architects and sociologists for a one-day "Teach-In" in Harlow.
 The aim was to chart the success of the first generation of new towns and identify lessons for future towns being planned.
 Professionals along with residents of new towns examined amenities, recreational facilities, transportation, social planning and the progress of democratic control.

 She also became a fellow of the Institute of Landscape Architects in 1958 and a Fellow of the Royal Society of Arts in 1962.
 She continued to work on county plans, was often called as an expert witness to planning tribunals and committees, and continued to write articles on planning subjects.

+Death

-She died in Northampton in 1979.
+Adburgham died in Northampton of cardiac failure and atherosclerosis on 23 January 1979.